Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `url`

 URL of the blockchain client.
-Defaults to `http://localhost:8545`.
+The default is `http://localhost:8545`.

 ### `database`